 What You Need to Know About the Rose Parade

-- It happens on January 1.
-When January 1 is a Sunday, it's held on January 2 instead
+- The parade happens on January 1.
+When January 1 is a Sunday, it's held on January 2.

-- If you need to know anything else, you may find it on the Rose Parade website.
+- If you need to know anything else, check the Rose Parade website.

-A few tips that will help you have a more comfortable time:
+A few tips that will help you be more comfortable:

 - Dress warmly.
 Even in typically warm Southern California, mornings will be chilly.
 Wear layers so you can remove them as the day warms up.

-- If you watch from the south side of Colorado Boulevard, the sun won't be in your face.
+- Watch from the south side of Colorado Boulevard, so the sun won't be in your face.

 - You'll find portable toilets along the parade route, but visitors often complain that they get dirty and stinky.
-It's probably best to "go" before you go - if you know what I mean.
+It's probably best to "go" before you go.

 Ways to Watch the Rose Parade in Person